GLC2O - Grade 10 Career Studies Online

 • Promote students’ ability to assess their own learning and to set specific goals

-• Include the use of samples of students’ work that provide evidence of their achievement
+• Include student work samples as evidence their achievement

 • Are communicated clearly to students and parents at the beginning of the school year and at other appropriate points throughout the school year.

-The achievement chart outlines four categories of knowledge and skills.
-They include; knowledge and understanding, thinking, communication and application.
-Teachers will ensure that student work is assessed and/or evaluated in a balanced manner with respect to the four categories, and that achievement of particular expectations is considered within the appropriate categories.
-A final grade is recorded for this course, and a credit is granted and recorded for this course if the student’s grade is 50% or higher.
+Teachers assess and/or evaluate work in a balanced manner with respect to the four categories.
+A final grade is recorded, and a credit is granted and recorded for this course if the student’s grade is 50% or higher.
 The final grade for this course will be determined as follows:

-• Seventy percent of the grade will be based on evaluations conducted throughout the course.
-This portion of the grade should reflect the student’s most consistent level of achievement throughout the course, although special consideration should be given to more recent evidence of achievement.
+Seventy percent of the grade is based on evaluations conducted throughout the course.
+This portion of the grade reflects the student’s most consistent level of achievement throughout the course, although special consideration should be given to more recent evidence of achievement.

-• Thirty percent of the grade will be based on a final evaluation and administered towards the end of the course.
+Thirty percent of the grade is based on a final evaluation and administered towards the end of the course.

-All students can succeed.
-Some students are able, with certain accommodations, to participate in the regular course curriculum and to demonstrate learning independently.
 Accommodations allow access to the course without any changes to the knowledge and skills the student is expected to demonstrate.
-The accommodations required to facilitate the student’s learning can be identified by the teacher, but recommendations from a School Board generated Individual Education Plan (IEP) if available can also be consulted.
-Instruction based on principles of universal design and differentiated instruction focuses on the provision of accommodations to meet the diverse needs of learners.
+The accommodations required to facilitate the student’s learning are identified by the teacher.
+Recommendations from a School Board generated Individual Education Plan (IEP) if available can also be consulted.
+Instruction based on principles of universal design and differentiated make it possible to meet the diverse needs of all learners.

 Examples of accommodations (but not limited to) include: